 Logic: The art of non-contradictory identification.
 [Ayn Rand]

-Love: to love someone is to value them, to love something is to value it [Ayn Rand]
+Love: to love is to value; love is an involuntary response to virtue.
+[Ayn Rand]

-The Matrix: mass unconscious dependency culture; the result of un-thinking and irrationality on a cultural scale; a society of programmed people unaware of the many guiding assumptions and philosophical convictions they absorb by osmosis from the media, from propaganda, from the herd.
+The Matrix: mass semi-conscious dependency culture; the result of un-thinking and irrationality on a cultural scale; a society of programmed people unaware of the many guiding assumptions and philosophical convictions they absorb by osmosis from the media, from propaganda, from the herd of sheeple around them.

 Being in the Matrix: Habitually making lifestyle-critical choices based upon the judgment of others, often in disregard of empirical evidence to the contrary.
+To be in the Matrix is to be guided by principles and convictions that one is not aware that one holds.
 [Nigel Howitt]

 Living outside the Matrix: Habitually making considered lifestyle-critical choices based exclusively upon one’s own rational judgment having examined the empirical evidence.
 [Nigel Howitt]